British Airways will open a new route to Chengdu in Western China from London's Heathrow airport, the company said on Wednesday.

 Chengdu, the prosperous capital of Sichuan province, is one of China's largest cities.

-A long-running row over airport capacity expansion in Britain has centred on the need to improve links to major Chinese cities served by other European hubs such as Paris and Frankfurt.
+A long-running row over airport capacity expansion in Britain has centered on the need to improve links to major Chinese cities served by other European hubs such as Paris and Frankfurt.